Updated January 27, 2014

 Ah, the brass tacks.
 Plan B pays 1¢ USD/word up to a $50 maximum, and a flat fee of $30 USD for art.
 Payments will be made via PayPal.
 We buy non-exclusive electronic and print rights.

 How to submit:

 In your email, give us your legal name and a short third-person bio.
-Please keep your cover letter brief and please send your submission from the email address you’d like us to use in correspondence.
+Please keep your cover letter brief, but be sure to include the title of your story.
+In fact, including the title of your story in the subject line of your email is ideal.
+Finally, please send your submission from the email address you’d like us to use in correspondence.

 Please give us 6 weeks to respond to your submission.
 If you haven’t heard from us after 6 weeks, please query; we have had a handful of submissions get lost in the tubes.